Sherry Black Foundation

 Database, and Services

-IGG Labs
+IGG Forensic Labs

 Parabon NanoLabs is behind the investigative genealogy work that’s helped solve 230 violent crimes in the U.S. and Canada.